The Daily Dose will return.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is the only one at the gym.
+The Diary of a Nobody – Sparrow swears he is not a stalker.
 Today’s Diary.

 ———